gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to incubating native language plugins

-The Gradle team is currently working hard on a new, faster configuration model as well as rework that will enable full dependency management support for native plugins.
+The Gradle team is currently working hard on a new, faster configuration model as well as rework that will enable full dependency management support for native binaries.
 As part of this work, many changes have been made to the incubating native language plugins.
 While some effort has been made to avoid unnecessary breakages, in many cases such changes have been required.

 It is anticipated that these plugins will remain unstable for the next release or two.
 Considering that fact, it may be prudent to hold off upgrading your native